Ethel Seath: Early training

 Seath began her training in textile design at the Conseil des Arts et Manufactures, in the late 1890s.
 There, she took drawing and lithography classes, under Edmond Dyonnet and Robert Harris, respectively.
 At seventeen, she found work as a commercial illustrator for the Montreal Witness, and later joined the art staff at the Montreal Star in 1901.
 With the influence and encouragement of her mentors, the Montreal Witness’s caricaturist, Arthur G. Racey and political cartoonist, Henri Julien, within two years of working at the Montreal Star, Seath’s illustrations experienced a rapid improvement.
 Bolstered by her success in her chosen profession, Seath attended William Brymner and Maurice Cullen’s summer plein air sketching classes at the Art Association of Montreal.
-Later, she continued her studies under Charles Hawthorne, an American painter and renowned figure, at his school the Cape Cod School of Art in Provincetown, Massachusetts.
+Later, she continued her studies with Charles Hawthorne, an American painter and renowned figure, at his school the Cape Cod School of Art in Provincetown, Massachusetts.

 Since 1903, Seath proved to possess a strong, emotional affinity toward nature and everyday objects.
 Thus, she often painted still lifes and landscapes, documenting the domestic, rural, and urban life around her.
 Seath worked in a variety of media, such as charcoal, gouache, oil paint, pastel, watercolour, graphite, pen and ink.
 Post Impressionism and Fauvism influenced her style, and she took particular interest in abstraction and realism.
 This is evident in her still lifes and cityscapes, most of which favour a vibrant, yet earthy, colour palette with distinctive, curvilinear forms.
-In 1905, Seath submitted some of her oil paintings to the Art Association of Montreal’s spring exhibition.
+In 1905, Seath submitted some of her oil paintings to the Art Association of Montreal's spring exhibition.
 The following year, she participated in the annual exhibition at the Royal Canadian Academy of Arts.

 In 1917, Seath—having worked a cumulative twenty years as a newspaper illustrator for the Montreal Witness, the Star, the Weekly Star, and latterly the Family Herald—was invited to teach at the Montreal all-girls private school, The Study, by her friend and school founder, Margaret Gascoigne.
 At The Study, Seath taught with a passion that belied her shy, retiring disposition.
 Disregarding the traditional Victorian values and attitudes embraced at the time, Seath’s strong personality and progressive teaching methods sought to liberate the imagination, intuition, and spontaneity of an entire generation of young followers.